fullmetalbrackets/blog/src/content/blog/installing-and-configuring-bazzite.md

 If using [Rufus](https://rufus.ie/) to create a bootable USB drive, choose **DD Mode** when prompted, otherwise the Bazzite ISO will not be appear as a boot option.
 Alternately use [Balena Etcher](https://etcher.balena.io/) and it will just work without having to specify anything, that's what I tend to do now when installing Linux on a new system.
 (Bazzite's recommended option is [Fedora MediaWriter](https://github.com/FedoraQt/MediaWriter), but I've never used it myself.)

-## Before Installing Bazzite on the PC
+## Configure BIOS before installing Bazzite

 You'll need to go into your computer's BIOS to make sure some things are properly confi.
 For most PCs this is done by rebooting and hitting the <kbd>F2</kbd> key (on an HP machine it may be <kbd>F10</kbd> instead) as soon as your manufacturer's logo appears.
 Mashing the requisite key non-stop from the moment you boot up until you get into the BIOS is also a time-honored tradition.